BenjaminBFuller/capybarafisher/README.md

 - Benjamin Fuller
 - Jose Sanrindo
 - Arman Ambia

-- Jacky Cai
-- Joshua Gonzalez
+## How to play
+- Press P to Play
+- WASD to move
+- ESC to exit